 Increase sales and personalization

-Retail chatbots analyze customer preferences and past purchases to suggest relevant products.
+Retail chatbots analyze customer preferences and past purchases to recommend relevant products in the moment — turning passive browsers into active buyers.

-Fromages d’ici reported that 20% of users explored more site content after chatting with Froméo.
+Fromages d'ici saw this firsthand: 20% of users explored more site content after chatting with Froméo, showing how conversational commerce naturally drives deeper product discovery.

 Reduce cost

-According to Forrester, retailers entering 2026 face a landscape where technology investment is no longer optional — particularly in customer-facing automation that reduces cost while improving experience.
+According to Forrester, retailers entering 2026 face a landscape where investment in customer-facing automation is no longer optional.

 Improve omnichannel experience

-Retail chatbots integrate across various platforms, from websites and mobile apps to social media and messaging services like WhatsApp chatbots and Facebook Messenger chatbots.
+Retail chatbots integrate across websites, mobile apps, and messaging platforms like WhatsApp chatbots and Facebook Messenger chatbots — meeting customers wherever they already are.

 How to Build a Retail Chatbot